TannerGilbert/Machine-Learning-Explained/Algorithms/dbscan/README.tex.md

-# Density-Based Spatial Cluster of Applications with Noise (DBSCAN)
+# Density-Based Spatial Clustering of Applications with Noise (DBSCAN)

-DBSCAN (Density-Based Spatial Cluster of Applications with Noise) views clusters as areas of high density separated by areas of low density ([Density-Based Clustering](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-30164-8_211#:~:text=Density%2DBased%20Clustering%20refers%20to,regions%20of%20low%20point%20density.)).
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) views clusters as areas of high density separated by areas of low density ([Density-Based Clustering](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-30164-8_211#:~:text=Density%2DBased%20Clustering%20refers%20to,regions%20of%20low%20point%20density.)).
 Due to this rather generic view, DBSCAN can find clusters of any shape, as opposed to an algorithm like [K-Means](https://ml-explained.com/blog/kmeans-explained), that minimizes the within-cluster sum-of-squares, which works best for convex shapes.
 Furthermore, DBSCAN figures out the number of clusters automatically.

 ## DBSCAN Theory